fslev/cucumber-jutils/Readme.md

 Then check HTTP response status = 200
 ```

-## 3. Clients
+## 3. Customized clients

 The following clients are available via Cucumber-Utils:
 - HTTP client
 - SQL clients (MySQL, PostgreSQL, Sybase, etc -> depending on the sql driver you configure)
+- Shell and Jsch clients

-These clients are initialized and configured via the builder pattern, in order to allow addition of new settings between Cucumber steps.
+These clients are initialized and configured via the builder pattern, in order to allow construction of new settings between Cucumber steps.

 ### HTTP Client
 Example: